 Sharm el-Sheikh SSH Airport Overview

 SSH Airport, located about 23 km northeast of the resort town of Sharm el-Sheikh,at the tip of the Sinai Peninsula, bordering on the Red Sea.
 The town of Sharm el-Sheikh is described as being situated on a promontory overlooking the Straits of Tiran at the mouth of the Gulf of Aqaba.

 Sharm el Sheikh Airport will soon have three passenger terminals, the T1, T2 (new T3 is still under construction, but expected to open during 2015).

-Parking options at Sharm el-Sheikh International Airport include short- and long-term parking in a guarded parking lot across from the terminals.
+Parking options include short- and long-term parking in a guarded parking lot across from the terminals.